x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/mail-flow-rules/disclaimers-signatures-footers-or-headers.md

 ## Use Exchange Online PowerShell to add a disclaimer or other email header or footer

 Use the [New-TransportRule](https://technet.microsoft.com/library/eb3546bf-ca37-474e-9c22-962fe95af276.aspx) cmdlet to create the disclaimer rule.
-For detailed parameter information, see [Mail flow rule conditions and exceptions (predicates) in Exchange Online](conditions-and-exceptions.md) or [Mail flow rule conditions and exceptions (predicates) in Exchange Online Protection](https://technet.microsoft.com/library/04edeaba-afd4-4207-b2cb-51bcc44e483c.aspx).
+For detailed parameter information, see [Mail flow rule conditions and exceptions (predicates) in Exchange Online](conditions-and-exceptions.md).

 This example creates a new mail flow rule that adds a disclaimer with an image to the end of all email messages that are sent outside the organization.